quantumphysicist/Teaching-Data-Science/README.md

 `Logistic Regression\Logistic_Regression_Tumours_Dummy_Data.ipynb`
 This notebook uses the Logistic Regression algorithm to predict the type of tumour (malignant or benign) based on the size of the tumour.

 The dataset is a dummy dataset created within the notebook.
-Percentagenoise can be set.
+Percentage noise can be set.

 A confusion matrix, an ROC curve and various other metrics are calculated and displayed.